Prenups can be a creative way to predetermine how property and debt will be dealt with at divorce or death.

 The laws involving prenups are complicated and anyone in Utah who wants to draft one, is being presented with one or is facing divorce with a pre-existing prenup should seek experienced legal counsel for guidance, advice and representation.

-In Salt Lake City, Emy A. Cordano, Attorney at Law, is an expert in premarital agreements and is available to guide you and advise you when contemplating drawing up a prenuptial agreement or signing a prenuptial agreement.
+In Salt Lake City, Emy A. Cordano, Attorney at Law, is an expert in premarital agreement and is available to guide you and advise you when contemplating drawing up a prenuptial agreement or signing a prenuptial agreement.